 Grades

-• Preservation: Fresh cheeses made at home will keep us in perfect condition for 5-6 days.
+• Storage: Fresh cheeses made at home will last in perfect condition for 5-6 days.

-• Do not throw away the whey that is left over from making the cheese, you can use it to make biscuits, sauces, soups...
-You can keep it in the fridge for 5-6 days or freeze it to preserve it for longer.
+• Don't throw away the whey left over from making cheese.
+You can use it to make cakes, sauces, soups, etc. You can keep it in the refrigerator for 5-6 days or freeze it to preserve it for longer.

-• Fresh cheese can be flavored with herbs or aromatic salts.
+• Fresh cheese can be flavoured with herbs or aromatic salts.

-Trilloliva extra virgin olive oil , Seigaiha porcelain bowl from Tokyo Design Studio , T&G cutting board and Pallarès carbon steel knife .
+Trilloliva extra virgin olive oil , Seigaiha porcelain bowl by Tokyo Design Studio , T&G cutting board and Pallarès carbon steel knife .

 As you can see, making fresh cheese at home is very easy.
-In little more than a day we will be able to enjoy our own fresh cheese.
+In just over a day we can enjoy our own fresh cheese.

 You can't imagine the pleasure of enjoying a bit of cheese accompanied by cherry tomatoes, basil, white truffle salt and a good splash of olive oil...
-It's almost better that you cheer up with it.
+You might as well give it a try.

 Claudia Ferrer